emmt/LazyAlgebra.jl/doc/vectors.md

   argument `T` is the floating-point type of the result.

-* `vnorminf([T,]x)` L-∞ norm of `x`, that is the maximal absolute values of the components of `x`..
+* `vnorminf([T,]x)` L-∞ norm of `x`, that is the maximal absolute values of the components of `x`.
 Optional argument `T` is the floating-point type of the result

 * `vcreate(x)` yields a new variable instance similar to `x`.
 If `x` is an